(No ratings)

 There is no cure for asthma, but with treatment it should not interfere with daily life and activities.

 Dr. Marc E. Rothenberg, PhD, MD graduated from Harvard Medical School in 1990.
 He completed residency at Children's Hospital Boston.
-He is certified by the National Board of Medical Examiners and has a state license in Ohio.
+He is certified by the Board Certified and has a state license in Ohio.

 Medical School: Harvard Medical School (1990)